The quest for realism.

 focal908

-The first, is that the initial movements of the HF unit (blue) and the LF unit (red) are actually in opposite directions - the blue starts down, the red starts up.
+In these measurements of a top of the range prestigious speaker, two points are immediately obvious: The first, unexpected, is that the initial movements of the HF unit (blue) and the LF unit (red) are actually in opposite directions - the HF unit starts by moving in, the LF unit starts by moving out.
+The drive units are out of phase.
+(Amazingly, this is usually deliberate - see more in part 2 below)

-The second is that the response of the LF unit lags behind the HF unit, by nearly 6 centimetres of air path.
+The second, as expected, is that the response of the LF unit lags behind the HF unit - by nearly 60 millimetres of air path.
+So what should have been a single impulse, has become two separate impulses traveling towards the listener - 6 centimetres apart, and out of phase.

 bw805